Aberrations of the eye: Aberration of normal eyes

 In normal population the dominant aberrations are the ordinary second-order spherocylindrical focus errors, which are called refractive errors.
 Higher order aberrations are a relatively small component, comprising about 10% of the eye's total aberrations.

 High order aberrations increase with age and mirror symmetry exists between the right and the left eyes.

 Several studies have reported a compensation of the aberration of the cornea by the aberration of the crystalline lens.
 The spherical aberration of the cornea is usually positive whereas the young crystalline lens exhibits a negative spherical aberration.
 Besides, there is strong evidence of compensation for aberrations between the cornea and intraocular optics in cases of astigmatism (horizontal/vertical) and horizontal coma.
 The balance of corneal and internal aberrations is a typical example of creating two coupling optical systems.

 The accommodative response of the eye results in changes to the lens shape and substantially affects the wavefront aberration pattern.
 Most eyes show positive spherical aberration when unaccommodated with a trend toward negative spherical aberration on accommodation.

 Low order aberrations

 Low order aberrations include Myopia (positive defocus), hyperopia (negative defocus), and regular astigmatism.
 Other lower-order aberrations are non- visually significant aberrations known as first order aberrations, such as prisms and zero-order aberrations (piston).
 Low order aberrations account for approximately 90% of the overall wave aberration in the eye.
+In general, the increase in overall wave aberration with pupil size has been reported to increase to approximately the second power of the pupil radius.
+This is because most wave aberration is due to 2nd order aberrations, which have a square radius dependency.

 High order aberrations

 There are numerous higher-order aberrations, of which only spherical aberration, coma and trefoil are of clinical interest.

-Spherical aberration is the cause of night myopia and is commonly increased after myopic LASIK and surface ablation.
-It results in halos around point images.
-Spherical aberration exacerbates myopia in low light (night myopia).
-In brighter conditions, the pupil constricts, blocking the more peripheral rays and minimizing the effect of spherical aberration.
-As the pupil enlarges, more peripheral rays enter the eye and the focus shifts anteriorly, making the patient slightly more myopic in low-light conditions.
-In general, the increase in overall wave aberration with pupil size has been reported to increase to approximately the second power of the pupil radius.
-This is because most wave aberration is due to 2nd order aberrations, which have a square radius dependency.
-The effect of spherical aberration increases as the fourth power of the pupil diameter.
-Doubling pupil diameter increases spherical aberration 16 times.
-Thus, a small change in pupil size can cause a significant change in refraction.
-This possibility should be considered in patients who have fluctuating vision despite well-healed corneas following keratorefractive surgery.